 UTAH: Passed; signed into law by Governor.
 Senate Bill 193.
 Utah naturopaths can currently prescribe certain drugs in accordance with a naturopathic formulary, including the usual questionable naturopathic remedies such as glandulars, bio-identical hormones, and chelating agents, which they use for "detoxification."
 This bill would expand their scope of practice to include, minor office procedures, "percutaneous injection[s] into skin, tendons, ligaments, muscles and joints with local anesthetics and nonscheduled prescription medications . . . and natural substances."
 The bill as originally drafted added tramadol to the list of drugs they can prescribe but if only under the supervision of an M.D. or D.O., but this provision didn't pass.
 Under current law, the naturopathy board decides what is on the formulary, in collaberation with a naturopathic advisory committee, The only good feature of this bill is that it would remove one of the naturopaths from the committee and replace him or her with an M.D. or D.O.

-CALIFORNIA: NEW!
-Did not pass; Legislature adjourned.
+CALIFORNIA: Did not pass; Legislature adjourned.
 Senate Bill 381.
 Prevents physical therapists from performing joint manipulations and makes doing so the unlawful practice of chiropractic.
 There is no evidence that chiropractors are superior to physical therapists in performing manipulation.
 This is turf protection.

 HAWAII: Did not pass; Legislature adjourned.
 Senate Bill 2478, House Bill 1831.
 Substantially expands chiropractic scope of practice.
 Current law limits chiropractors to diagnosis and treatment of neuromusculoskeletal conditions related to spinal column.
 Bills would permit chiropractors to diagnose and treat anyone with any disease or condition by any physical, chemical, electrical or thermal method (including dietary supplements), use diagnostic imaging, order lab tests, or use any other method of diagnosis taught by chiropractic schools and approved by state chiropractic board.
 Permits chiropractors to call themselves "chiropractic physicians."